3dgeo-heidelberg/4DGeo/docs/Application.md

 Additionally to the 2D View Module, this module can visualise the custom attributes of your objects.

 For now, only the bar chart is implemented.
 Further chart types will follow in the next release.<br>
 Here, all your selected observations are shown as a bar.
 The value of this bar is calculated with the chosen operator and field.
-The field has to be a number value to be calculated correctly.
+The field has to be a number value to be calculated successfully.
 Each bar is divided into all available geoobject types for a more detailed view.
 For operators, the following are included:

 - Sum: All values of the chosen attribute are summed up.
 - Average: The average value of the chosen attribute.